silviot/edx-platform-wiki/List-of-XBlocks.md

 * [Table XBlock](https://github.com/adlnet/Table-XBlock): Table XBlock is powerful tool used to create user-editable tables.
 * [Video JS XBlock](https://github.com/MarCnu/videojsXBlock): Use Video.js HTML5 player (www.videojs.com) instead of the default one.
 * [SSH XBlock](https://github.com/Denis1990/sshxblock): Provides a web-based terminal emulator through which students can send commands to a server via ssh.
 The server details and credentials are set by the tutor in the XBlock settings and are not visible to the student.
 * [Voice Recognizer XBlock](https://github.com/CuelogicTech/voice-recognizer-xblock): This XBlock allows students to recognize their voice and can see the what they spoken in text format.
 It supports multiple languages.
-This version work best on Google Chrome.
+This version works best on Google Chrome.

 Experimental XBlocks:
 * [Discussion XBlock](https://github.com/edx-solutions/xblock-discussion): a prototype of the discussion XModule as a separate, pure XBlock.
 Functional, but requires patches to edx-platform at the moment.